The 16 Best Swimsuits to Shop for Summer 2022

-The 16 Best Swimsuits for Summer 2022: Athleta, Frankies Bikinis, Eloquii and More
+The 16 Best Swimsuits to Shop for Summer 2022: Athleta, Frankies Bikinis, Eloquii and More

-Summer has arrived and now that we're reemerging from our cozy homes, we're planning getaways to warmer destinations as pandemic-related travel restrictions start to ease up — and for that, a new swimsuit is in order.

 ET's Picks for the Best Swimsuits for Summer 2022: